Title 2A

 2A.300.050 King County behavioral health advisory board.

 A. There is hereby created the King County behavioral health advisory board.
 The board shall act in an advisory capacity to the executive on behavioral health policy, programs and services.
-The board shall serve and function as the mental health advisory board pursuant to RCW 71.24.300 and alcoholism and other drug addiction board pursuant to RCW 70.96A.300 until such time as the statutory references to the boards are repealed.
+The board shall serve and function as the behavioral health advisory board pursuant to RCW 71.24.300 until such time as the statutory reference to the board is repealed.
+The board shall also serve and function as the crisis care centers levy advisory body under Ordinance 19572.

 B.1.
-The board shall be composed of no less than nine and no more than fifteen members, as determined by the executive.
+The board shall be composed of no less than nine and no more than eighteen members, as determined by the executive.

 2. The executive shall appoint the members of the board, subject to confirmation by the council as provided in K.C.C.
 2.28.002.